 JUDGE TWO: Exciting BBQ flavor needs more peppers to be taken seriously.

 FRANK: Shit!
 Keep this away from the children!
 I’m not sure what I’m supposed to taste besides pain.
+This is crazy!
 I had to wave off two people who wanted to give me the Heimlich maneuver.
 Shoved my way to the front of the beer line.

 Chili # 3: Fred’s Famous Burn Down the Barn Chili

 JUDGE ONE: Excellent firehouse chili!
 Great kick.
 Needs more beans.

 JUDGE TWO: A beanless chili, a bit salty, good use of red peppers.